pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 - Updated `src/components/views/RentEstimateView.js` to format rent values using `toFixed(2)`.
 - Installed `csv-parse` dependency (needed for conversion script).

-## Next Steps [Updated: 2025-04-14 15:00 EDT]
+## Next Steps [Updated: 2025-04-14 15:39 EDT]

 1. Stage changes (`git add .`).
-2. Commit changes (`git commit -m "fix: simplify AI summary error message & reduce timeouts"`).
+2. Commit changes (`git commit -m "chore: add console logs for currency formatting debug"`).
 3. Push committed changes to the remote repository (`git push`).
-4. Redeploy to Vercel and confirm the 504 error is resolved and the generic frontend error message displays correctly on failure.
+4.  **User Action:** Redeploy to Vercel.
+5.  **User Action:** Access the results page in the browser, open the developer console, and report the logged values and types for the currency fields.
+6. Based on console logs, determine the root cause and apply the correct fix for currency formatting.
-5. If deployment is successful, proceed with implementing the automated monthly update workflow for the ZORI data.
+7. If formatting is fixed and deployment successful, proceed with ZORI data automation.
-6. Consider implementing AI response streaming in a future task for improved UX.